 Copper.
 Copper cookware is also a viable option, as long as it's cooking surface is stainless steel or tin.
 Copper is the most efficient metal for cookware, but is also the most expensive.
 You will love it if you get it and learn how to use it.

 There are other options, but these four offer the best heating performance (and we also think are the prettiest).

-When you buy mass-produced products, whether cookware or something else, it's difficult to know exactly what the products contain, and even harder to know what the by-products of manufacturing a product are.
+When you buy mass-produced products, whether cookware or something else, it's difficult to know exactly what the products contain, and even harder to know what the by-products of manufacturing are.
 Unless you know exactly what the manufacturing process is--and how can we, unless we work in the factory?--you can never say for sure exactly what chemicals are involved.

 Thanks for reading!